How can I Prove Federal Violations After a Truck Accident?

 Violations are Considered Acts of Negligence

 When a trucking company breaks the law, they may be negligent, per se.
 This means that the law presumes that the company is negligent, making it easier to prove your case.
 When you prove that the company violated the law or was negligent, it is the first step in winning a trucking accident case.
-In addition to proving negligence, you will also need to prove that your injuries were a result of the crash, and other factors.
-Truck accident claims can be extremely complex, so it is helpful to hire an attorney to handle the claim process.
+In addition to proving negligence, you will also need to prove that your injuries were a result of the crash and other factors.
+Truck accident claims can be extremely complex, so it is helpful to hire the best truck accident attorney to handle the claim process.

 Your attorney will work to determine the factors involved in the case and will review the vehicle inspection report and the black box.
 Also, your lawyer will investigate whether the company had previous violations or a history of accidents that were due to improper maintenance.
 One important action that your lawyer may need to take is to file an emergency motion to prevent the company from destroying potential evidence in the case.
 An accident reconstruction expert may inspect the truck to see if there was an equipment failure and to find other important information about the crash.